philanderson888/nodejs/README.md

 PATH.BASENAME : DISPLAY THE FILE NAME OF A FILE PATH.EXTNAME : DISPLAY THE EXTENSION OF A FILE
-ARGV : START A NODE APPLICATION WITH ARGUMENTS AND DISPLAY THOSE ARGUMENTS USING THE ARGV ARRAY OPTIMIST OR YARGS : START A NODE APPLICATION WITH A REQUIRED NAMED ARGUMENT AND CONSOLE.LOG OUT THE VALUE OF THAT ARGUMENT OPTIMIST : START A NODE APPLICATION AND DETECT IF AN ARGUMENT IS PRESENT (TRUE) OR ABSENT (FALSE).
-JUST USE ONE LETTER TO REPRESENT THE ARGUMENT.
-EG NODE MYAPP.JS S WILL DETECT THAT S=TRUE
-TASKKILL : CREATE A PROCESS EG RUN WORDPAD.
+ARGV : START A NODE APPLICATION WITH ARGUMENTS AND DISPLAY THOSE ARGUMENTS USING THE ARGV ARRAY YARGS : START A NODE APPLICATION WITH A REQUIRED NAMED ARGUMENT AND CONSOLE.LOG OUT THE VALUE OF THAT ARGUMENT TASKKILL : CREATE A PROCESS EG RUN WORDPAD.
 TASKLIST TO FIND PROCESS ID.
 TASKKILL TO KILL THAT PROCESS FORCEFULLY.  <<Linux run TOP to get processes and KILL to kill that process>>
 TASKKILL : CREATE A PROCESS EG RUN WORDPAD.
 TASKLIST TO FIND PROCESS ID.
 USE NODE TO TERMINATE THE APPLICATION FORCEFULLY.  <<Linux run TOP to get processes and KILL to kill that process>>
 CREATE A MODULE TEST1.JS